jmorse/llvm-project/loldoc.md

 when we add a true-PHI, all blocks later in the RPO sequence recognise this because they stored the value they previous propagated.
-Later loop heads will propagate this new value: they will only produce a PHI at a loop head when we have propagated values, no predecessor blocks have changed value, and there is still a conflicting backedge.
+Later loop heads will propagate this new value: they will only produce a PHI at a loop head when there is still a conflicting backedge after we've propagated values around the loop at least once.

-To demonstrate this algorithm completes: intuitively, the ordering of loop heads forms a sequence of Boolean choices, "Does this loop create a PHI or not?", which the algorithm explores.
-For any sequence prefix, once the true assignment of choices is found, it is not modified further and exploration only continues in the remainder of the sequence.
-This makes the true prefix of assignments found increase monotonically

-More formally, a lemma-ish: Once a loop head A switches to producing a PHI value, no later block in RPO can make A switch back to being live-through on a backedge to A. To do so, the value common to A's other incoming edges would need to be propagated and returned on such a backedge to A. Before emitting a PHI at A, we have already explored all later blocks and assumed that
+More formally, we'll use a lemma-ish: Once a loop head A switches to producing a PHI value, no later block in RPO can make A switch back to being live-through on a backedge to A. To do so, the value common to A's other incoming edges would need to be propagated and returned on such a backedge to A. Before emitting a PHI at A, we have already explored all later blocks and assumed that